RobinBrouwer/gritter/README.md

 This Ruby on Rails gem allows you to easily add Growl-like notifications to your application using a jQuery plugin called 'gritter'.

+## Note

+This is the old gritter gem that also supports Rails 3.0.
+Using Rails 3.1 or higher?
+Go check out version 1.0!

 ## Installation

 You can use this gem by putting the following inside your Gemfile: